 Even though it is not as well-known as the Baltimore Museum of Art, this museum is nevertheless worthwhile a visit.

-The broad collections of captivating artworks at this museum range from Renaissance paintings to Ethiopian art.
+This museum’s broad collections of captivating artworks range from Renaissance paintings to Ethiopian art.

 1.12.
 National Aquarium